purdue-nrl/Gradual-Channel-Pruning-using-FRS/README.md

 # Gradual Channel Pruning Using Feature Relevance Scores
-This code is related to the paper titled, "Gradual Channel Pruning While Training using Feature Relevance scores for Convolutional Neural Networks", In arXiv preprint [arXiv:2002.09958, 2020.](https://arxiv.org/pdf/2002.09958.pdf)
+This code is related to the paper titled, "Gradual Channel Pruning While Training using Feature Relevance Scores for Convolutional Neural Networks", In arXiv preprint [arXiv:2002.09958, 2020.](https://arxiv.org/pdf/2002.09958.pdf)

 # Available Models
 * VGG-16